Sam-C-Pickering/Rstudio_mean_temperature_England/README.md

 Exploratory data analysis on England's mean temperature data from Met Office National Climate Information Centre
 Years: 1884 - 2024
 -------------------------------------------------------------------------------------------------------------------
+England’s mean average temperature has been increasing over time with a noticable temperature anomality between 1659 – 2024 indicating a sharp increase in mean temperature.
+To check that there was a general trend in temperature increase, loess smoothing was applied to the raw data, to remove noise from the plot to uncover a more accurate temperature trend.

 ![Initial_graph](https://github.com/user-attachments/assets/e35a9a5c-726c-4624-b6c7-38b0f5cb6c98)